-When the high-voltage, lithium-ion batteries used in electric vehicles (EVs) catch fire, they are extremely difficult to extinguish.
+(EVs) catch fire, they are extremely difficult to extinguish.
 As the popularity of EVs begins to soar, there are concerns that fire departments across the country are unprepared for the associated risk.

-Read on to learn what makes electric car fires so uniquely dangerous, what Tesla and other automakers are doing to help, and what can be done to solve this problem.
+Read on to learn what makes electric car fires so uniquely dangerous, what

-The battery in the Tesla Model S for example, contains over 7,000 individual cells.
+for example, contains over 7,000 individual cells.
 A flammable electrolyte carries trillions of charged ions through the battery, and if the battery is damaged, an internal short-circuit could unleash a huge amount of stored energy.

 If there is a spark the battery will quickly ignite.
 While burning, the stored energy within the lithium battery acts as a fuel source, making it very difficult to put out the fire.
 It’s the equivalent of trying to extinguish a bonfire with a hose, while someone else continues to pour gasoline on the flames.

-In an attempt to help them confront battery fires, Tesla has released a guide for first responders.
-Regarding the Model 3, Tesla advises using “large amounts of water,” carbon dioxide, or “dry chemicals.”
+, Tesla advises using "large amounts of water," carbon dioxide, or "dry chemicals."